How To Win Any Argument About Abortion

 Common Argument #7: Abortions are dangerous.

-Your Response: When performed by trained professionals, abortions are one of the safest procedures in medicine, with a death rate of less than .01 percent.
+The Pro-Choice Argument: When performed by trained professionals, abortions are one of the safest procedures in medicine, with a death rate of less than 0.01%.
 The risk of dying while giving birth is roughly 13 times higher.
 Abortions performed by people without the requisite skills and training, however, are extremely unsafe.
 An estimated 68,000 women die every year from back alley abortions, which are generally most common when abortion is illegal and/or inaccessible.

 If you'd like to examine the health impact of banning abortion, consider Romania, which banned abortions in 1966.
 That policy remained in place for about 23 years, during which time over 9,000 women died from unsafe abortions, and countless others were permanently injured.
 That's around two women dying every day.
 When the policy was reversed, maternal mortality rate plummeted to one-eighth of what it was at its peak under the no-abortion policy.

 Abortions and maternal death rates in Romania, 1965-2010.
 Image credit: BMJ Group

 The negative health effects of prohibiting abortion don't end with the mothers.
 Romania's abortion ban sparked a nationwide orphan crisis, as roughly 150,000 unwanted newborns were placed in nightmarish state-run orphanages.
 Many of those orphans now suffer from severe mental and physical health problems, including reduced brain size, schizoaffective disorder, and sociopathy.